20 New Employees Welcome Letters (With Templates)

 Before writing the letter, think about its contents.
 Creating an outline can be a good idea if you need to convey a lot of information and want to ensure that you do not miss anything.

-For example, think about what your new hire would need to do on their first day at work.
+Think about what your new hire would need to do on their first day at work.
 Your outline could include orientation information, supervisors’ names, the time and date to report for work, and any other information that will help the new employee on their first day.

 Step 2: Write a welcome statement

-With the outline ready, it is time to write the welcome letter for your new employee.
+With the outline ready, it is time to write the letter for your new employee.
 A simple “Congratulations and welcome to the team” can be a good opening line; it doesn’t have to be complicated.
 As opposed to merely writing a standard letter devoid of emotion, doing this helps to convey your excitement and can give the employee the impression that you value their inclusion in the organization.

 “Congratulations on getting the job as Director of Information Technology at Brookings Hospital.
 We are excited to welcome you to the team!